lfelsber/alarmsMining/README.md

 # Alarms Mining

-This repository contains the input data, code and results used in our paper about alarm mining, [title?](link?).
+This repository contains the input data, code and results used in our paper about alarm mining, [Analyzing Failure Mechanisms in Complex Infrastructures](link?).
 This work is based on two repositories, [dl-4-tsc](https://github.com/hfawaz/dl-4-tsc) for the classification of time series using deep learning algorithms and [iNNvestigate](https://github.com/albermax/innvestigate) for the explanatory part.
 Both repositories received minor changes to be compatible with our framework.

 ## Input data
 The foreseen used case of this tool is the study of alarm signals to detect anomalies early enough to take preventive actions.
 A subset of the data used by authors is present in [data/real](https://github.com/lfelsber/alarmsMining/data/real).
-A second source of data is used to show the universality of the framework [PEMS](?)
+A second source of data ([PEMS](?)) is used to show the universality of the framework.

 ## Code